empicano/mqtt5/CONTRIBUTING.md

 uv run bench.py --fast --quiet
 ```

+Add the `--compare` flag to benchmark against [mqttproto](https://github.com/agronholm/mqttproto).
+Add the `--packets` argument to run the benchmarks only for certain packets e.g. `--packets publish --packets puback`.

 ## Release

 Adjust the package's version in `Cargo.toml`, then create a new release on GitHub.